MOURNING FLOWERS (sites + collection)

 5 minute movie excerpt from Are you really my friend?
 The Documentary by Robin Greenspun / Culture Dog Films

-Lewiston, October 28-December 5, 2023
+Lewiston, Maine, October 28-December 5, 2023

 Tragically, my hometowns of Lewiston-Auburn, Maine are now among many communities around the country that have been devastated by mass shooting events.
 I have felt an incredible responsibility as a local artist whose work and practice are rooted in social connections to help my community express its grief and loss.
 When a shooter took eighteen lives and forced our cities into lockdown, I was working on a project for Maine MILL (Museum of Innovation, Learning and Labor) in Lewiston as part of my larger ephemera project.
 In the initial aftermath of the shootings, I documented daily the spontaneous memorials at Just-In-Time Recreation and Schemengee’s Bar and Grille that sprung up until we brought the ephemera back to Maine MILL to archive on December 5th.